netlify/build/README.md

 name: netlify-plugin-hello-world
 inputs:
   - name: foo
+    description: Describe what foo does
   - name: fizz
+    description: Describe what fizz does
 ```

 When you or a user install the plugin, the input names are used as keys with user-supplied values in the site